BGM2061 : Protein Trafficking and Biological Membranes

 |Scheduled Learning And Teaching Activities||Small group teaching||2||1:00||2:00||Reflective learning activity - 2 Question and Answer and Feedback sessions|

 Teaching Rationale And Relationship

 The lectures will introduce and build upon previous exposure to the concepts in the learning outcomes.
-Some of the concepts and ideas covered in the lectures will be re-enforced in practical sessions which will give the students ‘handson’ experience of purifying proteins.
-One of the feedback sessions will be used to discuss general concepts of the module, and to review the material covered in the lab (lab recording and reporting skills).
+Some of the concepts and ideas covered in the lectures will be re-enforced in practical sessions which will give the students ‘hands on’ experience of purifying proteins.
+One of the feedback sessions will be used to review the material covered in the lab (lab recording and reporting skills).
 The second feedback session will be used to discuss the timed essay, and review essay exam skills.